 It’s not uncommon to have a passing thought about your boyfriend’s or girlfriend’s sexual orientation.
-When questions like “is my boyfriend gay” take over, it can be a sign of obsessive-compulsive disorder.
+If questions like “is my boyfriend gay” take over, it may be a sign of obsessive-compulsive disorder.

 It’s natural to have doubts sometimes about our romantic relationships.
 It happens all the time.
 But what if you can’t stop trying to figure out whether your boyfriend or girlfriend is gay?

 If you’re straight, it’s scary to think that you’re with someone who’s gay and hasn’t realized it yet.
 Lots of people take a long time to realize their sexual orientation, right?
 Maybe your boyfriend or girlfriend is just in the early part of this process.
 How can you tell?

 For some people, the doubt and anxiety they experience around this topic rise to the level of obsessiveness.

 Obsessions are a hallmark symptom of obsessive-compulsive disorder (OCD).
 They typically take the form of an upsetting or scary thought that causes significant anxiety.